akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 Take a deep breath and click on it.

 Now ActiveMQ should present you the new Queue with one message in it.
 Inspect the message.
-It should contain the *create* action and the *alfresoID*.
-When it all worked, then your are ready to consume this message from Camel in the next step.
+It should contain the *create* action and the *alfrescoID*.
+If it all worked, then your are ready to consume this message from Camel in the next step.

 ![ActiveMQ with liferay](img/activemq_with_liferay.png)